 Although all dentists do receive some training on endodontic procedures in dental school, an endodontist spends an additional two to three years specifically studying root canal treatment and learning how to save your teeth.
-With his advanced training and specialized skill set, our endodontist in Flint also treats traumatic dental injuries and cracked teeth.
+With their advanced training and specialized skill set, Dr. Kassel and associates in Flint also treat traumatic dental injuries and cracked teeth.

 We are proud to offer endodontic services for our patients so that they don’t have to go to multiple dentists to get the care that they need.
-Dr. Kassel Family Dentistry is located at 1040 South Linden Road in Flint, Michigan.
+Lindenbrook Dental Care is located at 1040 South Linden Road in Flint, Michigan.
 Visit our Facebook page to receive regular tips on creating beautiful smiles and maintaining optimum oral hygiene.
-Call 810-733-8202 or request an appointment using the form on this page to get started and let us help improve your smile.
+Call (810) 733-8202 or request an appointment to get started and let us help improve your smile.